Kamala Harris running mate Tim Walz's accomplishments, setbacks during his time as Minnesota governor

 The case involved the 2022 murder of 23-year-old Zaria McKeever.
 The father of her young child was sentenced to life in prison earlier this year for orchestrating her death.
 Two teenage brothers, one of whom fired the fatal shots inside her Brooklyn Park apartment, were also sent to prison.

-Hennepin County Attorney Mary Moriarty originally put together a plea deal for the brothers that would've see them serve time in juvenile detention instead of being sent to adult facilites.
+Hennepin County Attorney Mary Moriarty originally put together a plea deal for the brothers that would've seen them serve time in juvenile detention instead of being sent to adult facilities.
 The move angered McKeever's family and community members, and their outcry led Walz to intervene and place the case in the hands of Minnesota Attorney General Keith Ellison.

 Earlier this year, Moriarty faced fierce criticism for charging a White Minnesota state trooper in the death of a Black motorist in 2023.
 Her office eventually dropped the charges, and Walz told reporters soon after he had planned to intervene again if Moriarty hadn't made "the right decision."